-ABT 101 Introduction to Computers & the Internet PLA
+ABT-101 Introduction to Computers & the Internet

 This course is designed to give the learner a basic introduction to computers, the Internet, and an operating system.
-Students will learn essential terms and concepts, file and storage management for Windows, and the Web browser.
+Students will learn essential terms and concepts, file and disk management for Windows, and the Web browser.

-ABT 102 Keyboarding IIPLA
+ABT-102 Keyboarding II